Marcey1611/HTTP-Server/README.md

 - - Which type the response body is.
 - Content-Length: <code>length</code>
 - - Length of the response body.
-- Allow: <code>GET, POST, PUT, DELTE</code>
+- Allow: <code>GET, POST, PUT, DELETE</code>
-- - In case of an 405er here will be the allowed methods.
+- - In case of a 405er here will be the allowed methods.
 - Date: <code>Sun, 19 Jan 2025 18:18:05 GMT</code>
 - - The time when the response was sent.
 - WWW-Authenticate: <code>Basic realm="Unhackable Area"</code>
 - - In response with a 401 or 403 response to tell the client which authentification required/needed is.

 ## Paths and their allowed Methods
 - <code>/</code> Allowed Methods
 - - <code>GET</code> - query not allwowed, no body required
 - <code>/info</code> Allowed Methods:
 - - <code>GET</code> - query not allwowed, no body required
 - - Here you can see the Readme.md of our project as html.
+- <code>/info/config</code> Allowed Methods:
+- - <code>GET</code> - query not allwowed, no body required
+- - Here you can see our configuration/validation set.
 - <code>/users</code> Allowed Methods:
 - - <code>GET</code> - query allowed, no body required
 - - <code>POST</code> - query not allowed, body required